 Over my more than 35 years of practicing medicine I have continually been impressed by the ability of selenium to help immune function.
 Let me tell you a little story about my new bull mastiff puppy Harley who is the cutest little black faced puppy I acquired in September 2011.
 Well much to my horror, this perfect specimen of a puppy caught the mange from another dog.
 The local vet did not realize Harley had mange, as it became infected with bacteria.
 Harley was then treated with antibiotics and got an allergy, which made his rash worse.
 I scoured the Internet with Google scholar and made the diagnosis my self – Harley had the dreaded mange!

 I was away from home for 7 days and so I called a wonderful vet Dr Ian Billinghurst who is a holistic vet who has written a book titled Give Your Dog a Bone.
 Dr Billinghurst told me to purchase the liquid treatment for mange called Advocate, which I could not apply to Harley until I returned home.
-In the meantime I called my uncle Robert who lives with Harley and I and I told Robert to give Harley 2 selenium tablets with his meal, each selenium tablet containing 100mcg of selenium.
+In the meantime I called my uncle Robert who lives with Harley and I and I told Robert to give Harley 2 selenium tablets with his meal, each selenium capsule containing 100mcg of selenium.

 Well Robert misunderstood my directions and gave Harley 2 selenium tablets, three times daily with his meals, which provided a total daily dose of 600mcg of selenium.
 Now Harley is 4 months old and weighs 60 pounds, so that’s a large dose of selenium.